-To understand the payment information we give you in this chapter, you need to know about the types of out-of-pocket costs you may pay for your covered services:
+To understand the payment information we give you in this chapter, you need to know about the types of out-of-pocket costs you may pay for your covered services.

 - Deductible is the amount you must pay for medical services before our plan begins to pay its share.
-Section 1.2 tells you more about your plan deductible. - Copayment is a fixed amount you pay each time you receive certain medical services.
+(Section 1.2 tells you more about your plan deductible). - Copayment is the fixed amount you pay each time you receive certain medical services.
 You pay a copayment at the time you get the medical service.

-Most people who qualify for Medicaid or for the Qualified Medicare Beneficiary (QMB) program should never pay deductibles or copayments.
+Most people who qualify for Medicaid or for the Qualified Medicare Beneficiary (QMB) program may not have to pay deductibles, copayments, or coinsurance.
 Be sure to show your proof of Medicaid or QMB eligibility to your provider, if applicable.
-If you think that you are being asked to pay improperly, contact Customer Service.